cultome/cultome_player/README.md

 ```
 * @library         Refers to the complete list of songs in you *connected* collection.
 * @search          Refers to the list of songs returned in your last search.
-* @playlist        Refers to the current playlist.
+* @playlist        Refers to the current playlist. @current work as well.
 * @history         Refers to the playlist of songs you have heard in this session.
 * @queue           Refers to the list of songs scheduled to be played next.
 * @song            Refers to the current song playing.